ashleychilders/hw_mq_childers_ashley/README.md

 **Comments**

 1.)
 With this assignment I felt really comfortable using git.
-Compared to last week, I complete d this assignment much quicker and I think most of that had to do with feeling comfortable using git.
+Compared to last week, I completed this assignment much faster and I think it has to do with understanding git better.

 2.)
 This is the first course in the program that has touched on how to set up a site with responsive design which I am very, very interested in as all web designers should be.